ChrisLTD/ChrisLTD.com/_posts/2014-04-02-angularjs-rails4.md

 });
 {% endhighlight %}

-In your AngularJS `$http` GET calls, you’ll also need to pass along the proper `Content-Type` header:
+In your AngularJS `$http` GET calls, you’ll also need to pass along a specific `Content-Type` header:

 {% highlight js %}
 $scope.exampleAjax = function(ajaxUrl, var) {